On this page

 But all that changed from 1 July 2019, when new rules expanded its eligibility criteria and withdrawal amounts.

 How does the PLS work?

-Note: The original interest rates quoted in these case studies were 5.25% (the PLS interest rate at the time of publication.
-They have been updated to 4.5% to reflect the PLS interest rate from 1 January 2020.
+Note: The original interest rate quoted in these case studies was 5.25% (the PLS interest rate at the time of publication).
+This has been updated to 4.5% to reflect the PLS interest rate applying from 1 January 2020.

 Here are 10 important points you need to know about how the Pension Loans Scheme (PLS) operates from 1 July 2019:

-Under the new rules, all Australians who reach Age Pension age are able to access a PLS loan if they meet the eligibility criteria.
-(Previously, full Age Pensioners, most self-funded retirees and many part Age Pension were excluded from applying.)
+Under the PLS rules, all Aussies who reach Age Pension age are able to apply for a PLS loan if they meet all the following eligibility criteria:

-You can apply if you or your partner are of Age Pension age and meet the Age Pension residence rules (live in Australia and be an Australian citizen, permanent resident and/or special category visa holder for at least 10 years including five years of continuous residence).
+- You or your partner are of Age Pension age and meet the Age Pension residency rules (live in Australia and are an Australian citizen, permanent resident and/or special category visa holder for at least 10 years, including five years of continuous residence).

-In addition, you must be receiving – or qualify to get – an eligible pension (including those who are a maximum rate pension recipients).
+- You must be receiving – or qualify to get – a qualifying pension (including those who are maximum-rate pension recipients).
 You are still eligible for the PLS even if you have a payment rate of $0 for either the income or assets test.